 What temperature range do Pink Syngonium prefer?

 Syngonium are not huge fans of draughts, or being in the path of your air con or heat pump.
 Other than that, they're pretty tolerant of a wide range of indoor temperatures.
-Ideally 15 to 26 degrees Celsius or around 60 to 78 Fahrenheit, but if you get the rest of the conditions right, they do tolerate cooler and warmer.
-I'd aim to stay above 10 degrees though
+Ideally 15 to 26° Celsius (around 60 to 78° Fahrenheit), but if you get the rest of the conditions right, they do tolerate cooler and warmer.
+I'd aim to stay above 10° Celsius though (above 50° Fahrenheit).

-Syngonium are part of the Araceae family, related to the Philodendron.
-Their soil preferences are similar but I find mine like it more moist than my Philodendrons.
-They thrive being maintained lightly moist, and can be very thirsty when in a brighter light position, so it's best to pick soil that allows for that.
+Syngonium are in the same family as Aroids (like Philodendron and Monstera), but that doesn't mean a typical aroid mix is necessarily the best match for them.
+I find mine like it more moist than my other aroids.
+Syngonium do better being maintained lightly moist, and can be very thirsty when in a brighter light position, so it's best to pick soil that allows for that.

 I prefer a relatively rich, soil-based mix for mine.
 Something with a medium level of moisture retention.
 Still free-draining and airy so those roots don't get waterlogged (pure potting mix would be a no for that reason).